Parrots can grow attracted to their owners without same-species, opposite-sex avian companions.

 Sexually frustrated parrots may pick the feathers around their chest and legs.
 In the worst cases, they’ll also show signs of illness as they struggle to cope with the intense hormonal surges.

-What Should I Do If My Bird Thinks I’m Its Mate?
+What To Do If My Bird Thinks I’m Its Mate

 Allowing the parrot to see you as its mate should be discouraged.
 Otherwise, its sexual frustrations will worsen, which could affect your bond.

 According to Avian Medicine, parrots must understand boundaries and realize they’re birds, not humans.
-There are steps you can take to deter the parrot:
+Things that can be done to deter the parrot include:

 - Avoid touching the parrot except for the head, neck, and skin around the feet and beak.